 Planting and Decorating

-Decors are interesting additions to aquariums because they aid in replicating the native habitats of fish, shrimp, snail, etc.
+Decors are interesting additions to aquariums because they aid in replicating the native habitats of fish, shrimp, snails, etc.

-In addition, plants and hiding places will help deferent species to co-exist in a community tank and get away from unwanted attention when needed.
+In addition, plants and hiding places will help different species to co-exist in a community tank and get away from unwanted attention when needed.

-Stocking a 5 gallon fish tank is one thing that many aquarists don’t get right due to hearsay or inaccurate information which they may come across online and this makes them to overstock the tank.
+Stocking a 5-gallon fish tank is one thing that many aquarists don’t get right due to hearsay or inaccurate information which they may come across online and this makes them overstock the tank.
 Bad move!